2023 Igbo presidency: Let reason, not passion prevail [Viewpoint]

 In my usual characteristics, as I did in 2014/2015 and 2018/2019, ahead of 2023, I am once again calling on Nigerians at home and in the Diaspora to allow reason prevail, not passion.

-Asomba, a journalist and student of Compound Republicanism, wrote from Charleston, Illinois, United States of America.
+Ikenna Asomba is a Journalist and student of Compound Republicanism, he writes from Charleston Illinois, United States.

-IN his eternal sermon at Ebenezer Baptist Church in Atlanta, Georgia, April 30, 1967, entitled: “Why I am opposed to the war in Vietnam”, the beloved Martin Luther King Jr. affirmed: “I agree with Dante, that the hottest places in hell are reserved for those who in a period of moral crisis maintain their neutrality.
-There comes a time when silence becomes betrayal.”

-For the interest of peace in Nigeria; and for the sake of justice and equity, methinks come 2023, Ndigbo (South East) should be given the opportunity to produce Nigeria’s President.
-Over the last three years, I took a hiatus from copious political commentaries on the hydra-headed problems bedevilling our country, Nigeria, because the political atmosphere was suffocating and the mephitic atmosphere of Buharinomics ill-agrees with me.